linroger/FinanceCompendium/IV. Fixed Income/Analysis of Fixed Income Securities Full/Chapter 16 Numerical Methods.md

 These AI theories are behavioral models in that they "artificialize" natural intelligence (specified in parentheses above) which reflects biological behaviors.
 As a result, they are different from ML methodologies.
 The connection (and hence confusion) of these two is due to the fact that these AI models can be efficiently used to find optimal solutions (e.g. PSO) which then are similar to ML models.
 Indeed, from the perspective of computation, one can hardly differentiate one tool from the other and in many instances these two distinctly different theories are used in combination.

 Machine learning (ML) is very close to non-parametric statistics.
 In statistics, in the past parametric forms were preferred due to lack of computation power.
-Now with new technolongies in comutation, both software (parallell computing) and hardware (GPU, graphic processing units), we expand the statistics into non-parametric areas that allow more flexible, complex models.
+Now with new technologies in computation, both software (parallel computing) and hardware (GPU, graphic processing units), we expand the statistics into non-parametric areas that allow more flexible, complex models.

 ML has many overlaps with statistics (or econometrics):